SantoshNGitHub/spring-petclinic/README.md

 Clone or fork the sample spring boot [spring-petclinic](https://github.com/spring-projects/spring-petclinic) project which is used to CI CD.

-Three VMs have been used for this Hands On:
+Three Linux Ubuntu VMs have been used for this Hands On:
 * dfaos20322dns0.eastus2.cloudapp.azure.com ----> vm0
 * dfaos20322dns1.eastus2.cloudapp.azure.com ----> vm1
 * dfaos20322dns2.eastus2.cloudapp.azure.com ----> vm2